 If you can’t exempt all of the car equity, you still might be able to keep it.
 If there’s little left over for creditors after deducting the sales costs and the trustee’s fee, the trustee will likely abandon (decide not to sell) the car.

 Also, some trustees will let you pay to keep your car.
 For instance, the trustee might agree to give you a few months to pay for the equity minus sales costs.
 Debtors usually use the income earned after the bankruptcy or get a loan from friends or family.

-In addition to continuing your regular car payments, your lender may require you to “reaffirm” your car loan in order to keep the car.
-Even though the car lender’s security interest in the vehicle is unaffected by your bankruptcy, a Chapter 7 discharge eliminates your personal liability on the loan.
-This means that if you don’t make your payments, the lender can repossess the car and sell it but cannot sue you for any deficiency if the proceeds of the sale were not enough to pay off the entire loan.
+In addition to making your regular car payments, your lender could require you to “reaffirm” your car loan.
+Even though the car lender’s security interest in the vehicle is unaffected by your bankruptcy, a Chapter 7 discharge eliminates your liability to pay the contract price.
+If the lender repossesses the car and doesn’t get enough at auction to cover the outstanding balance (deficiency), the lender can’t sue you for it.